 Imperial Massandra (Мадера)

 IMPERIAL vintage 2005 was awarded 10 gold and 5 silver medals.
 Initially, this wine was made only for the tsar and his family.
-Tsar Nicholas II had a particularly good knowledge of wine and a distinct love of Sherry, Madeira and Port.
+Tsar Nicholas II had an excellent knowledge of wine and a distinct love of Sherry, Madeira and Port.
 This type of wine was made as Madeira wine and was for the first time produced around 1894.

 Specifically, the Crimean-Abillo grape used in Imperial Massandra is grown on the sun-heated slate soil of the southern slopes of the Crimean Mountains.
-The well-ripened Abillo grape granted the wine plenty of character and a distinct flavour.
+The well-ripened Abillo grape gave the wine character and a distinct flavour.
 The wine is aged for 5 years in weather conditions in 80% filled oak barrels (Caucasian oak) outdoors directly on the coast.
 After 5 years, 40% has evaporated.
 One takes this for granted because of the quality and intensity achieved.
-The wine then matures further in bottle and is finally released on the market after a total of 6 to 7 years.
+The wine then matures further in bottle and is finally released on the market after 6 to 7 years.
 Imperial Massandra is produced organically without the addition of sulphite.
 Imperial Massandra is fortified with grain alcohol.

 Imperial Wine Characteristics